Dept. of Information Science, Ochanomizu University

 Have you thought of continuations as something that only program semanticists and compiler implementers are concerned with?
 In fact, the concept of continuations appears everywhere and is useful for everyone.
-In this talk, I first introduce delimited continuations from the programmer's perspective directly without requiring any program transformation or semantic arguments.
-I then show how various seemingly complex programs can be written simply and concisely by manipulating delimited continuations.
+In this talk, Dr. Asai will introduce delimited continuations from the programmer's perspective directly without requiring any program transformation or semantic arguments.
+He will then show how various and seemingly complex programs can be written simply and concisely by manipulating delimited continuations.
 The goal here is to convince you that delimited continuations are useful in day-to-day programming.
-Finally, I speculate on the Curry-Howard isomorphism of delimited continuations, which could open the door for the introduction of delimited continuations into theorem proving.
+Finally, Dr. Asai will speculate on the Curry-Howard isomorphism of delimited continuations, which could open the door for the introduction of delimited continuations into theorem proving.

 - Representing Control: A Study of CPS transformation by O. Danvy and A. Filinski (Introduction to delimited continuations)